 A healthy bladder in 7 steps

 November is Bladder Health Month, a time to raise awareness of the importance of having a healthy bladder.
+Take these seven steps to get your bladder in good working order.

 What goes in your mouth affects your bladder.